spree/spree/guides/content/integration/terminology.md

 ```

 ***
-If you are building your own Integration Endpoint you may want to try some of the [Testing Tools](testing_tools) which provide a convenient way to send Service Requests to your Endpoint.
+If you are building your own Endpoint you may want to try some of the [Testing Tools](testing_tools) which provide a convenient way to send Service Requests to your Endpoint.
 ***

 ### Service Responses